Skip to main content

 static struct gpio_dt_spec blue_led = GPIO_DT_SPEC_GET(BLUE_LED_NODE, gpios);

-parameter corresponds to the property name in the device tree.
-This property contains the pin information.
+The gpios parameter corresponds to the property name in the device tree that contains the pin information.

 int ret = gpio_pin_configure_dt(&button, GPIO_INPUT);